 If you are new to the game of badminton and want to play like professionals or looking forward to improving your skill of playing badminton, the first thing for you to learn would be holding the racket properly to get the best use of it.
 Basics of Gripping a Racket.
 Not only for playing like professionals, if you know the techniques you will learn the skills to avoid injuries.
 And your performance will get better after following the techniques.

 Hold your racket like you are approaching a hand-shake.
 If you have a racket in your hand right now you will see that the racket handle is octagonal in shape, and it’s the same for every racket.
 These 8 sides of the handle are known as bevels and they allow you to grip the racket properly.
-In this article, we have covered the rules, the techniques of gripping a badminton racket.
+In this article, we have covered one of the badminton rules, the techniques of gripping a badminton racket.

 Different Gripping Techniques